 Suicide is a decision so impetuous that I don’t think it even qualifies as a decision.
 It’s an impulse born of chaos that wrecks lives and perpetuates mental illness, spiking stats, since those left behind are at high risk of developing mental health conditions like PTSD, depression and anxiety themselves.
 I’ve known eight people well who have committed suicide, whom I miss and think about often.
 And I’ve been suicidal myself once.
 It was just before I was diagnosed with bipolar disorder.
 I was having my first ‘mixed episode’ (acute mania and depression experienced simultaneously).
-I have no memories of what I was thinking.
+I have no memories at all of what I was thinking.
 Just that I wanted it to stop.
 I was alone in a foreign hotel room.
 I had 50 sleeping pills in my mouth.
 But I procrastinated at the crucial point.
 I spat out the semi-dissolved pills.
 18 hours later, housekeeping woke me by pinching my nose and slapping me in the face.
 The next day I was admitted to a psychiatric hospital, where I gradually gained an understanding of the triggers and traumas that had brought me to that place.

-So what can those of us who have sailed dangerously close to the edge realistically do to prevent ourselves from revisiting that dark and shadowy land of self-delusion?
+So, what can those of us who have teetered perilously close to the edge realistically do to prevent ourselves from revisiting that dark and shadowy land of self-delusion?
 Attending therapy and taking medications is the bare minimum we can do.
 But they’re a quick fix to plug a hole.
 Eventually, inevitably, treatment and medications will not produce the same fake sense of calm or fake happy endorphins.
 What then?
 More drugs??
 I didn’t want to end up another slathering imbecile in the Army of the Dead.
 I knew the medications I’d been prescribed to help me manage my mood disorder would not be enough to keep me safe for long.
 They’d lose their magic beans power.
 Therapy would cease to be interesting.
 And soon I’d be paying HK$3000 an hour just for the opportunity to zone out with a psychiatrist in the room.
 I needed a distraction – to fill my mind with stuff.
 So I decided to do what I’m bad at, which it turns out is practically everything.

 If we only do what we’re good at, our identity becomes synonymous with doing what we’re good at.
-If we stopped doing what we’re good at, we’d cease to exist.
+If we stopped doing what we’re good at, we fear we’d cease to exist.
 Even if we do defy the odds and reach that illusive pinnacle of success, we risk discovering that contrary to all our previously held beliefs, we could on no account describe ourselves as ‘the happiest person on Earth’.
 We start to resent all the time we spent doing what we’re good at.
 A vacuum opens, a void of emptiness and nothingness.
 It’s a long way down from the pinnacle.
 Terrifying from any level.
 We realize with a shudder that negotiating voids is not something that we’re good at.